adityasinghjadon03/adityasinghjadon03/README.md

 - 👋 Hi, I’m @adityasinghjadon03
-- 👀 I’m interested in Open Source Development and Cybersecurity.
+- 👀 I’m interested in Open Source Development, Cybersecurity and DevOps.
-- 🌱 I’m currently working on penetration testing and scripting.
+- 🌱 I’m currently working on penetration testing,scripting and DevOps.
 - 💞️ I’m looking forward on helping in projects and getting help.
 - 📫 How to reach me adityasinghjadon03@gmail.com